Cornerstone-OnDemand/modelkit/docs/assets/storage_provider.md

 Assets will be downloaded from this folder to the configured asset dir.

-If you would like to run on already downloaded assets.
+If you would like to run on already downloaded assets please refer to "Pre-downloaded mode" section below.

 | Environment variable             | Notes                 |
 | -------------------------------- | --------------------- |